HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist0296-KM-HOOD.ANS

-While a thriving "Big 5" textmode art scene existed on Taiwan’s massive PTT telnet BBS, the appearance of Chinese ideograms in ANSI art was an “only in Vancouver” phenomenon, demonstrated with this example of 604's Kurama in this advertisement for The Hood BBS
+While a thriving "Big 5" textmode art scene later existed on Taiwan’s massive PTT telnet BBS, the appearance of Chinese ideograms in ANSI art typography was an "only in Vancouver" phenomenon, demonstrated with this example of Kurama's advertisement for The Hood BBS.

 mist2yr1-JG-MIST1.ANS